 Whether you’re a vegetarian or not, if you’ve found yourself wondering why more people are consuming plant-based foods, this is for you.

 First off, many people don’t realize that no federal laws provide protection to animals during their lives at factory farms, and the law that protects cows and pigs at the slaughterhouse—the Humane Methods of Slaughter Act—does not extend to birds, leaving chickens with virtually no protection from abuse.

 Eggs are truly one of the cruelest foods on the planet.
 At hatcheries for egg-laying hens, baby chicks are subjected to horrors we can’t even imagine, like having their beaks seared off with a hot blade.
-This is an extremely painful procedure and many chickens die from starvation because it’s too excruciating to even eat.
+This is extremely painful.

 And because male chicks will never lay eggs and don’t grow quickly enough to be raised profitably for meat, they’re killed within hours of hatching.
 These babies are often ground up alive in macerators—giant grinding machines.

 As countless Mercy For Animals investigations have documented, many hens are left to suffer from open wounds, serious injuries, and infections without proper veterinary care.
 Often kept in extreme confinement, most hens endure lives in barren battery cages, each bird with floor space smaller than the surface of an iPad.
 Their lives are filled with misery.

 In addition to severe mental and social deprivation, forcing a naturally active bird to spend her life in a cramped and nearly stationary position causes numerous health problems, including lameness, bone brittleness, and muscle weakness.
 Many hens have broken bones at the time they are slaughtered.

 What’s Wrong With Dairy?

 Though it may seem obvious, many people have no idea that to produce milk, cows have to be pregnant or have just given birth.
 Just like other mammals, cows produce milk for their babies.